Libberator/LIbberator.github.io/content/post/2023-02-01-roll-a-tetrahedron/index.md

 // we can use the Cross Product to know if this will rotate correctly if (Vector3.Cross(dir, axis).y < 0f) // the resulting vector should point upwards axis = -axis;
-// either one will work for the anchor point var anchor = closestVertices[0].position;
+// either vertex (index 0 or 1) will work for the anchor point var anchor = closestVertices[0].position;
 ```